qwertie/loyc.net/_posts/2021-01-06-best-month-in-years.md

 First and foremost, moral support by [Maksim Volkau](https://github.com/dadhi) was invaluable.
 Thank you so much!
 Sometimes people complain about how users of open-source projects can be demanding and not contribute anything back, but I think that demanding users are not nearly as bad as having no users at all.
 I make open source software for one reason: I want to make the world a better place.
 Simple as that.
 The fact that I have no users and no participants is therefore a massive hole in my life.
 [Jonathan van der Cruysse](https://github.com/jonathanvdc) used to be a heavy user, but his work tapered off a couple of years back for reasons unknown to me, so it was a big boost to have Maksim come in with some bugs and feature requests.
 On very, VERY rare occasions I get nice message from a lurker, but only a bug report can prove someone's actually using my software.
 So, to those rare individuals who step up with a bug report, thank you so much.

 Another factor is that I quit looking for a job.
-Suffice it to say that I am giving up a bunch of EI income in order to create free software.
+Suffice it to say that I am giving up a bunch of EI income in order to do this.

 The third factor was that I wanted to make an Blazor version of LeMP, so users could try it online, but first I wanted a macro for building other macros, which the online version would definitely need.
 For this macro to be as powerful as I wanted it to be, I had to add some new features to LeMP, which was more work than expected - I ended up making a set of related general-purpose classes with names like [`CollectionWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1CollectionWithChangeEvents.html), because I wanted to use _just one_ of those classes for an internal design I thought I wanted to use in LeMP - I decided to also write very similar classes ([`ListWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1ListWithChangeEvents.html) and [`DictionaryWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1DictionaryWithChangeEvents.html) for completeness.
 But ultimately didn't need these classes in the final design, so basically I wasted my time.
 Still, the classes I built and unit-tested will no doubt be useful for someone, someday.
 I hope.
 And then of course I [added a `macro` macro](https://github.com/qwertie/ecsharp/commit/3e353a6664d92297d40cc66fcc95d29bdad98345?branch=3e353a6664d92297d40cc66fcc95d29bdad98345) - there was already a `define` macro for doing simple syntactic transforms, but `macro` gives you the full power of the C# language.
 It's been possible since the beginning to define your own macros, but other than Jonathan I don't know of anyone who bothered.